Ludwig Klages: Munich career

 Klages moved to Munich in 1893, continuing his undergraduate degree at Munich University.
-The same year, he joined the Chemisches Institut, a laboratory founded at the university by Adolf von Baeyer in 1975.
+The same year, he joined the Chemisches Institut, a laboratory founded at the university by Adolf von Baeyer in 1875.
 Alongside his studies, he engaged in the cultural scene in Schwabing, the Bohemian district of Munich.
 In 1894, Klages met poet and sculptor Hans Busse, who had recently founded the Institut für wissenschaftliche Graphologie (Institute for Scientific Graphology).
 Handwriting analysis, or graphology, was at that time a more reputable discipline than now; Busse was sought on occasion to give expert testimony in court cases, and his passion for the subject drew Klages to him.
 Others figures who entered Klages life at this time include psychiatrist Georg Meyer, poet Stefan George, classicist Alfred Schuler, and novelist Franziska zu Reventlow.

 After graduating, Klages continued his work as a research chemist and began preparing his doctoral thesis under Alfred Einhorn.
-Klages' writings in both prose and poetry began appearing in Blätter für die Kunst, a journal publication owned by Stefan George, who himself had eagerly recognized Klages' talent.
+Klages's writings in both prose and poetry began appearing in Blätter für die Kunst, a journal publication owned by Stefan George, who himself had eagerly recognized Klages's talent.
 In 1896, Klages, Meyer, and Busse founded a new graphological institution, the Deutsche Graphologische Gesellschaft (German Graphological Society).
-Klages' childhood friendship with Theodor Lessing came to a bitter end in 1899.
+Klages's childhood friendship with Theodor Lessing came to a bitter end in 1899.
 Both would later write about the depth of their relationship and influence on each other—though many aspects, such as the effect race had on their friendship, remain unclear.

 In 1900, Klages received his doctorate in chemistry from the University of Munich; since chemistry had seven years earlier moved from the medical faculty, Klages received his qualification as a philosophy doctorate (PhD) rather than a medical doctorate (MD).
 Klage published his thesis Attempt at a Synthesis of Menthone in 1901.